Black Destroyer: Publication

 In 1939, Van Vogt's first SF story "Vault of the Beast" submitted to Astounding was returned for a rewrite and was not published until the following year, but his second effort, "Black Destroyer" was accepted straightaway and graced the cover of the July 1939 issue, becoming an instant sensation.

 The story was re-used in 1950 as the basis for the early portions (chapters 1–6) of The Voyage of the Space Beagle, Van Vogt's first and most famous fix-up novel, (Note: The "fix-up" was actually composed of four novellas, the other constituent works being "Discord in Scarlet" published December 1939 (chapters 13–21), "War of Nerves" (chapters 9 to mid-12) and "M33 in Andromeda" spread throughout.) (in fact the first sci-fi fix-up novel ever created), the pieces tied together by the theme of "nexialism" (multidisciplinary approach to solutions, a method for grooming polymaths).
 The work incorporates ideas inspired by Oswald Spengler's historical principles.
 Several minor changes were made to the Coeurl; the tentacles that act as receptors and fingers now end in suction cups, and the dietary chemical was changed from phosphorus to potassium (drained through the terminal suckers on its tentacles).
-The story also postulates they were the servants of the original race.
+In the original story the coeurls are assumed to be direct descendants of the race who built the planet's civilization, but in the novel we learn they were created by "the builders", which were the ones that once dominated the planet.

-The The Voyage of the Space Beagle describe both the coeurl consuming id (and thus humans) as well as another alien called the Ixtl boarding a spaceship so they can lay eggs within the crew, which taken together so closely matched the plot of Alien that van Vogt sued the production company for plagiarism.
+The Voyage of the Space Beagle describe both the coeurl consuming id (and thus humans) as well as another alien called the Ixtl boarding a spaceship so they can lay eggs within the crew, which taken together so closely matched the plot of Alien that van Vogt sued the production company for plagiarism.
 The suit was eventually settled out of court for $50,000.

 The story, in its original form, has appeared in anthologies on occasion.